coinables/buidljs/README.md

 # Buidl.js

-Buidl.js is a bitcoinjs-lib wrapper.
-This is intended as a tool for developers, hobbyists and crypto-enthusiasts looking for an easy way to create bitcoin keys and build and sign transactions offline without having the hurdle of having to learn the bitcoinjs-lib library.
-Buidl.js is a simplified (and therefore less powerful) approach to pro grammatically working with bitcoin in javascript.
+Buidl.js is a wrapper for the bitcoinjs-lib library.
+This is intended as a tool for developers, curious hobbyists and crypto-enthusiasts looking for an easy way to programmably create bitcoin keys, and build and sign transactions offline.
+These transactions are live bitcoin transactions that could potentially be broadcast to a node or API if you choose.
+This wrapper is a simplified approach to bitcoin javascript development for beginners without having to learn the bitcoinjs-lib library, which means it is very limited in features and customizations compared to what one can do with bitcoinjs-lib.
 It is NOT intended for production use -- it is 100% client-side javascript.
+USE AT YOUR OWN RISK.

 # Usage
 0. Save a copy of buidl.js or clone the repo

  *  `git clone https://github.com/coinables/buidljs.git`

+NOTE: If you cloned the repository the create.js file is the pre-browserify source to buidl.js.

-1. Include `buidl.js` in your webpage
+1. Include `buidl.js` in your HTML

  *  `<script src="path/to/buidl.js"></script>`